GautamRaj-12/obsidian-git-sync/os/02_Computer_System.md

 ### System Call(Monitor Call)
 - Software may trigger an interrupt by executing a special operation called System Call.

-- When the CPU is interrupted, it stops what it is doing and immediately transfers execution to a ***fi***
+- When the CPU is interrupted, it stops what it is doing and immediately transfers execution to a ***fixed location***.
+- The fixed location usually contains the starting address where the service routine if the interrupt is located.
+-